RajeshM-DS/Tricks-Tips/README.md

 # Tricks-Tips
-This repository contains python Programming tricks for data science people
+This repository contains python programming tips / new information for data science people